Bira/octopus-carnival/_drafts/wir-neverwinter-gauntlgrym-02.md

 fed by a continuous stream of sea water pumped here by magical means.
 The system could only be turned off by a true heir of Delzoun.
 The cataclysm happened when Valindra found one to pull the lever, causing Maegera to nearly awaken.
-Drizzt and his buddies prevented a full awakening back them, but the partial one was still enough to ruin Neverwinter.
+Drizzt and his buddies prevented a full awakening back then, but the partial one was still enough to ruin Neverwinter.

-The problem with that novel's story, however, was that one of the channels had been permanently destroyed, and so was not reactivated when the rest were.
-This caused the binding to slowly weaken, and now Maegera is dangerously close to another awakening.
+Unfortunately one of the channels had been destroyed, and so was not reactivated when the rest of them were.
+This caused the binding to become imperfect and to slowly fade over time.
+Now Maegera is dangerously close to another awakening.

 Maegera is meant to be used as a looming threat - the bad guys want to wake her, the PCs want to stop that from happening.
 PCs could fix the broken arcane pump